Evidence "increasingly against" phone cancer risk

-"Although there remains some uncertainty, the trend in the accumulating evidence is increasingly against the hypothesis that mobile phone use can cause brain tumors in adults," the experts wrote in the journal Environmental Health Perspectives.
+"Although there remains some uncertainty, the trend in the accumulating evidence is increasingly against the hypothesis that mobile phone use can cause brain tumours in adults," the experts wrote in the journal Environmental Health Perspectives.

-The latest paper comes just two months after the World Health Organisation`s (WHO) International Agency for Research on Cancer (IARC) decided cellphone use should be classified as "possibly carcinogenic to humans."
+The latest paper comes just two months after the World Health Organisation`s (WHO) International Agency for Research on Cancer (IARC) decided cell phone use should be classified as "possibly carcinogenic to humans."

 "We are trying to say in plain English what we believe the relationship is.
 They (IARC) were trying to classify the risk according to a pre-set classification system," Swerdlow said.